-To transition to The Shyne School we like to have parents and children come for an hour and a half visit in the morning 9:30 to 11:00 AM.
+To transition to The Shyne School we like to have parents and children come for an hour visit in the morning 10:00 to 11:00 AM.
 During all transition visits parents need to stay at the school at all times.
 You are responsible for your child until they start on their first day.
 We recommend planning on being in the classroom with your child but also bring a book for the times you step out of the classroom.
 We will register you with the time clock if you are able to leave your child during the visit.

 While you are here:

 - We ask parents to step out for 5 to 10 minutes once your child has been here for 20 or 30 minutes and are involved in an activity.